AUA Framework v1.1 — Release Roadmap & Validation Matrix

 #37

-Circuit breaker per specialist endpoint
+Circuit breaker per specialist endpoint done

 Prevent cascade failures.
 Open circuit after threshold failures, half-open probe, close on recovery.